Bicor (Bisoprolol Fumarate)

 Primary Uses

-Bicor is used to treat heart failure, a condition where the heart muscle is weak and unable to pump enough blood to supply the body’s needs.
-Heart failure may start with no symptoms, but as it progresses, patients may feel short of breath and notice swelling of the feet and ankles due to fluid buildup.
+Bicor is used to treat heart failure, a condition where the heart cannot pump enough blood to meet the body's needs.

 How It Works

-Good to know: There is no evidence that Bicor is addictive.
+Good to know: Bicor is not considered addictive.

 How to Take Bicor